The President’s Committee for People with Intellectual Disabilities

 Membership and Activities

-PCPID is comprised of 34 members, including 19 citizen members and thirteen ex officio (Federal Government) members; a maximum of 21 citizen members is allowed.
+Thirty-one members comprise PCPID, including 18 citizen members and 13 ex officio (Federal Government) members; a maximum of 21 citizen members is allowed.
 Citizen members are appointed by the President and serve for a maximum of two years.
 A variety of individuals are appointed as citizen members, including parents of individuals with intellectual disabilities, scientists and professionals employed in the field of intellectual disabilities, community and business representatives, and systems advocates.

 The 13 ex officio members include the secretaries of Health and Human Services, Education, Labor, Housing and Urban Development, Commerce, Transportation, Interior, and Homeland Security; the U.S. Attorney General; the President and CEO of the Corporation for National and Community Service; the Chair of the Equal Employment Opportunity Commission; the Chair of the National Council on Disability; and the Commissioner of the Social Security Administration.
 PCPID is also supported by a team of federal employees.